-DOCTORAL DISSERTATION POLICIES AND PROCEDURE
+DOCTORAL DISSERTATION POLICIES AND PROCEDURES

 General guidelines about the dissertation are provided in this handbook.
-Students are responsible for being familiar with all Auburn University requirements and policies pertaining to the dissertation process (Auburn University Electronic Thesis and Dissertation Guide, AU Doctoral Completion Checklist).
+Students are responsible for being familiar with all Auburn University requirements and policies pertaining to the dissertation process the AU Electronic thesis and Dissertation Guide as well as the AU Doctoral Completion Checklist are helpful resources.
 Students are also provided the Counselor Education Program Dissertation Guide to assist with CED policies and dissertation format requirements.